Doodleverse/dash_doodler/README.md

 python app.py
 ```

 Results (label images and annotation images) are saved to the `results/` folder.
-You should move your images (inputs and outputs) to another place, to keep things manageable.
-Later versions of this tool might provide a better file management system.
+The program creates a subfolder each time it is launched, timestamped.
+That folder contains your results images for a session.

 The default colormap is plotly's G10, found [here](https://plotly.com/python/discrete-color/).
 The hex (rgb) color sequence is: